 Higher education institutions outside the United States typically use grading systems which differ from those in use in the CSU.
 The examination systems vary widely as well.
 In many universities, students pursue specific degree objectives in which the individual courses taken are not graded separately.
-Rather, a final comprehensive examination is given at the end of the year or at the end of the course of study, when the student's advisors feel that the student is prepared in all subject areas.
+Rather, a final comprehensive examination is given at the end of the course of study, when the student's advisors feel that the student is prepared in all subject areas.
 Continuous assessment as practiced on American campuses is uncommon.
 Where examinations are given, they are usually highly specific, may focus on only a fraction of the subject, and may be oral or written.
-Grades for an entire term or year's work may be assigned on the basis of a single final examination.
+Grades for an entire term or year's work may be assigned based on a single final examination.